-The early 20th century French master Aristide Maillol is viewed as the most influential sculptor in the generation following Auguste Rodin.
-However, unlike the expressive forms of the latter, Maillol achieved a new classicism inspired by the pose and attitude of Greco-Roman sculpture and, innovatively, the sensuality of Indian sculpture.
+Early 20th-century French master Aristide Maillol is viewed as the most influential sculptor in the generation following Auguste Rodin.
+Unlike the expressive forms of the latter, Maillol achieved a new classicism inspired by the pose and attitude of Greco-Roman sculpture and, innovatively, the sensuality of Indian sculpture.
 Many of his works utilize the female nude in symbolic or allegorical ways.

-Torso of Summer is part of a series which celebrates the four seasons.
+Torso of Summer is part of a series celebrating the four seasons.
 Specifically, the rounded forms of the figure reference the fullness of summer.

 Aristide Maillol.
 Torso of Summer, 1911.
 Bronze, 56 x 19 x 14.5 inches.
 Gift of Fred and Lena Meijer. © 2002 Artists Rights Society (ARS), New York/ADAGP, Paris.